 Change can cost time and money.
 So, in the past, development processes did their best to avoid it.
 Plans were designed to be detailed, to cover every eventuality, and to act as a blueprint for action.

-The Agile view is different.
+The agile view is different.

 According to the Agile Manifesto, change actually adds value in the long term.
 As such, change should be welcomed and embraced.

-But there’s a ‘right’ way to do it, if you want to be Agile.
+But there’s a ‘right’ way to do it, if you want to be agile.

 Change doesn’t add value if decision-making is slow.
 Instead, organizations need to be quick to react and maintain short iteration cycles.
 This way, change can be a constant part of the development process — priorities can be flexed, new features or updates can be added.

-This Value argues that the frequent reviewing and reworking of a plan is a good thing.
+Being the fourth of the agile values, this argues that the frequent reviewing and reworking of a plan is a good thing.
 Doing so transforms the project plan from a static map into a dynamic strategy.

-If changing direction or priority makes tactical sense, the Agile Value encourages you to go for it!
+If changing direction or priority makes tactical sense, the agile value encourages you to go for it!
 And not to get stuck going in a direction that no longer makes sense.

-When applied well, the Agile Values make a team more flexible and more adaptable to change.
+When applied well, the agile values make a team more flexible and more adaptable to change.
 In turn, makes opportunities easier to spot and — even better — to respond to.
-If something changes in the marketplace, an Agile organization is better placed to react and flex its product offering to suit the new environment.
+If something changes in the marketplace, an agile organization is better placed to react and flex its product offering to suit the new environment.

-What’s more: Agile teams can deal with development issues more effectively, so customers get their problems solved faster.
+What’s more: agile teams can deal with development issues more effectively, so customers get their problems solved faster.

-On the flip-side, the Agile Values can be open to misinterpretation.
+On the flip-side, the agile values can be open to misinterpretation.

-Lack of understanding can lead to teams believing they are ‘Agile, when in reality they’ve simply ditched a bunch of traditional practices and replaced them with scrappy behavior.
+Lack of understanding can lead to teams believing they are ‘agile, when in reality they’ve simply ditched a bunch of traditional practices and replaced them with scrappy behavior.
 For example, you aren’t being ‘flexible’ if you simply change your priorities on a whim.
 A shift in focus should always have strategic reasoning behind it.

-Remember: the Agile Values are not rules.
+Remember: the agile values are not rules.